-From peach pizza to fried chicken, here are the highlights that popped out while I paged through my barely legible dining diary.
+From pan pizzas to palmiers, here’s a rundown of my dining diary’s greatest hits from the past seven days.
 What were your top eats of the week?
 Share the details in the comments section.

 “Shredder” pizza at Wrecktangle Pizza